mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 container offers greater flexibility and better configuration options.

-The frontend part, which is a TangoJS Panel application itself, has to be stored in a ordinary web server.
+The frontend part, which is a TangoJS Panel application itself, has to be stored on an ordinary web server.
 Since no server-side processing is required, any server can be used.
 Possible examples are Apache, nginx or Node.js-based `http-server` package.